Giving your team a sense of ownership can help improve work quality and attract new talent. - Photo: Government Fleet

-As time has gone on, they’ve slowly stepped up and made some improvements to the location.
-They’ve replaced an antiquated heating system, put in new LED lighting, and the floors have all been epoxy coated so any uneven surfaces have been leveled.
+Over time, they've stepped up and made improvements to the location.
+They've replaced an antiquated heating system and put in new LED lighting, and the floors have all been epoxy-coated, so any uneven surfaces are now leveled.

 "We've cleaned up and organized the shop, and the team is actually feeling better about themselves and are prouder of the condition of the garage, so they're keeping up with it.
 They even came to me and asked if they could paint the shop."

-With a few of the mechanics retiring, he’s brought on a millennial to help out and was surprised by his attitude of wanting to make things better.
+When a few mechanics were planning to retire he brought on a millennial to help out and was surprised by his attitude of wanting to make things better.

-Not only has this improved the attitude of those who work in the department, but it’s also left a great impression on their customers as well.
+Not only has this improved the attitude of those who work in the department, but it's also left a great impression on their customers.

 It's highly unlikely you'll never come across a problem that seems to stump you.
 These unique challenges offer opportunities to overcome and solve issues as a team and build stronger relationships.